 With the exception of the Kilpatrick method (oysters topped with crisp bacon, Worcestershire sauce and barbeque sauce, then grilled), natural oysters are favoured in Australia.
 If you’re after cooked and flavoured oysters, look to Japanese versions – which are often baked, barbequed or fried.
 Or, if you’re at home, keep them raw and make a simple mignonette with white and red vinegar and finely chopped shallots.

 Speaking of dining at home, one last rule: oysters must be eaten as quickly as possible after shucking.
-Of course, for those not carrying around an oyster knife, many markets and fishmongers will sell trays of oysters pre-shucked.
+Of course, for those not carrying around an oyster knife, many markets and fishmongers will sell trays of oysters pre-shucked, such as Aptus Seafood at South Melbourne Market.
 But for reasons mentioned above, Feletti recommends buying a good oyster knife and learning how to shuck them yourself.
 Then you can ask your fishmonger for closed, live oysters and host happy hour at home.

 Here are some of the best spots to eat oysters around Australia: